alfred-jayaprakash/kke-solutions/linux/Install-and-configure-DB-Server.md

 mysql -u kodekloud_roy -p kodekloud_db5 < /tmp/db.sql
 ```
 #### Verify MariaDB setup
 * Use mysqlshow to verify that the account you created works as expected, especially with host as stdb01.
-You should see all the WordPress tables listed (wp...)
+You should see all the WordPress tables listed i.e. wp...
 ```UNIX
 mysqlshow -u kodekloud_roy -h stdb01 kodekloud_db5
 ```